Back to Blog

 There are many things that you should not ask someone who is recovering from substance use disorder.
 Some questions that might seem harmless actually carry a lot of weight.
 You want your loved one to trust you, so here are some things to avoid saying to them:

-- Can’t you just stop using?: Some people don’t understand that addiction is not something that you can control.
-Assuming that someone is able to “just stop” is neglecting that addiction is a disease that needs to be treated.
-If people with substance use disorder could stop, they absolutely would.
-There’s a lot of work that goes into becoming sober.
+• Can't you just stop using?: Some people don't understand that addiction is not something that you can control.
+Assuming that someone is able to "just stop" is neglecting that addiction is a disease that needs to be treated.

-- So, we can never share a drink/high together again?: Don’t center the subject around yourself.
+• So, we can never share a drink/high together again?: Don't center the subject around yourself.
 The decision that they are making to become sober is one that is very hard and probably took them a long time to come to.
-Instead, consider all of the things you’ll be able to do in the future with your loved one now that they have decided they want to be happy and healthy.

-- What would you consider your lowest point?: For some people, sharing their trauma can feel healing and help in their recovery, but you should never ask someone.
-Being put on the spot to recall a time that they most likely feel very poorly about can be triggering and upsetting.
-Instead of discussing the time that they weren’t sober, maybe focus on how they are feeling now that they are taking back their life.
+• What would you consider your lowest point?: Being put on the spot to recall a time that they most likely feel very poorly about can be triggering and upsetting.
+Instead of discussing the time that they weren't sober, focus on how they are feeling now.

 Avoid Stigmatized Language